ultravideo/uvgComm/BUILDING.md

 Source build is offered whenever the dependency uses CMake as it's build system.
 Detection of pre-installed packets done using both find_package and pkgconfig.
 Binary download is offered on Windows for those packets that are not easily built from source using CMake.

 These instructions assumes that `git` is installed and the Kvazzup repository has been cloned.
+Next, go to instructions for selected platform to start installation.

 ### Linux with GCC